Book a Call

 Day two highlights

-Day two of Paradigms 2024 raised the bar even higher, exploring the links between empathy, creativity, and boldness in brand experiences.
+Day two of Paradigms 2024 raised the bar even higher.
 Attendees listened to various speakers who encouraged them to think differently about the human connections and ethical choices that help build strong brands.

 Matt Klein on cultural trends